-A day at The Hill may include visiting the Grille, the School’s snack bar, for a “mookie”; singing “Happy Birthday” to a friend in the dining hall; engaging in a conversation after class with a faculty member about Macbeth; working with a coach, spending extra time perfecting a tennis serve; receiving extra help in biology in a dormitory common room during evening study hall; or enjoying a “hall feed” in a dorm parent’s apartment at the end of a busy day.
+A day at The Hill may include visiting the Grille, the School’s snack bar, for a “mookie”; singing “Happy Birthday” to a friend in the Dining Room; engaging in a conversation after class with a faculty member about Macbeth; working with a coach spending extra time perfecting a tennis serve; receiving extra help in Biology in a dormitory common room during evening study hall; or enjoying a “hall feed” in a dorm parent’s apartment during Family Nights in the dorm.
 Questions about "learning where you live" at The Hill should be directed to Assistant Headmaster for Student Life Jennifer E. Lagor.